konstulov/Deep-Reinforcement-Learning-ND/p1_navigation/Report.md

 See `Dueling Double DQN` section in `Navigation.ipynb`.

 ### Training
-In all experiments, agents were trained using samples from experience replay (as described in [1]), implemented using `ReplayBuffer` in `dqn_agent.py`.
+In all experiments, agents were trained using samples from experience replay memory (as described in [1]), implemented using `ReplayBuffer` in `dqn_agent.py`.
 During each training episode, the agent follows the epsilon-greedy policy (lines 81-84 in `dqn_agent.py`) defined by the online network (`qnetwork_local`), adds the new experiences to the replay memory, and periodically (every 4 steps) calls the DQN agent's `learn()` method to update the online network weights using a batch of randomly sampled experiences.
 The target network weights are updated gradually using the `soft_update()` method, which takes a linear combination of the target and local networks' weights, putting most of the weight on the previous target weights to avoid noisy oscillations at every update.
 The agent is trained for a maximum of 2000 episodes or until it reaches the desired score.
 We did not perform any search over the hyper-parameter space (e.g. batch size, epsilon decay strategy, update frequency, update weight `tau`, etc) and instead focused on trying out different DRL algorithms with the fixed hyper-parameters.